joakim/kay/README.md

 ## What it brings

-The language offers a small set of easy to understand concepts and a simple syntax, yet should be capable of implementing most constructs typically found in high-level programming languages, while remaining truly multi-paradigm.
+The language offers a small set of easy to understand concepts with a simple syntax, yet should be capable of implementing most constructs typically found in high-level programming languages, while remaining truly multi-paradigm.

 <br/>
 <br/>